Dr Hywel Dix

 Use a QR Code reader on a mobile device to add this person as a contact:

-I am interested in the relationship between culture and social and political change, especially in relation to political devolution in Wales, Scotland and Northern Ireland.
-I explore these in detail in my monographs After Raymond Williams: Cultural Materialism and the Break-Up of Britain (2nd edition, University of Wales Press, 2013) and Postmodern Fiction and the Break-up of Britain (Continuum, 2010) as well as numerous other articles, book chapters and conference presentations.
-I am currently working on a comparative study of Welsh, Scottish and Irish literature in the aftermath of the referendum on ‘Brexit.’
+I am interested in the relationship between culture and social and political change, especially in relation to political devolution in the 4 nations of the UK.
+I explore these things in detail in my monographs After Raymond Williams: Cultural Materialism and the Break-Up of Britain (2nd edition, University of Wales Press, 2013) and Postmodern Fiction and the Break-up of Britain (Continuum, 2010) as well as numerous other articles, book chapters and conference presentations.
+I am currently working on a comparative study of Welsh, Scottish, English and Irish literature in the aftermath of the referendum on ‘Brexit.’

 More recently, I have developed a second research interest, exploring the relationship between literary careers and the body of work known as Career Construction Theory, which has its origins in social psychology and in career counselling.
 Drawing on the theories, concepts and critical approaches of Career Constructionism has enabled me to develop a new understanding of the material properties of authorial careers, which are written up in my monograph The Late-Career Novelist (2017)...
-I am also currently editing a collection of essays on the newly emerging field of Autofiction in English.
+I have also edited a collection of essays on the newly emerging field of Autofiction in English.

 I am a Senior Fellow of the Higher Education Academy, Head of Education for the School of Journalism, English and Communication and programme leader for BA English.
 I am interested in supervising research in most areas of modern and contemporary British literature, especially projects that explore the relationship between constitutional questions and culture; life writing and autofiction.more

 Papers Presented as Invited (Keynote) Speaker: